-Fighting for women’s rights
+Fighting for women and girls’ rights

 Supporting quality education

-So when community monitors – trained by ActionAid to lobby local government for better quality education – secured money for the renovation of classrooms, the community rejoiced.
+So when community monitors – trained by ActionAid to lobby the local government for better quality education – secured money for the renovation of classrooms, the community rejoiced.

-“It is not ActionAid that told us to petition.
+“It is not that ActionAid told us to petition.
 ActionAid told us about our rights.
 Then our people rose up in big numbers because we realised that we needed collective action to attain that which is rightfully ours.
 Now school enrolment has gone up – and so has our academic performance.”

 Tax justice for Uganda

 hat’s why, in June 2016, ActionAid and our partners in the global Tax Justice Network collected over three million signatures in a move to stop MPs from dodging income tax.

-Supporting women’s groups
+Aiding women’s groups

-This ranges from female genital mutilation (FGM), alcoholism, child neglect and education, lack of accessible clean water and children who are forced to drop out of school.
+These issues include female genital mutilation (FGM), alcoholism, child neglect and education, lack of accessible clean water and children who are forced to drop out of school.

-Women’s land rights
+Supporting women’s land rights